 Check your Pharmacy Directory to find out if your long-term care facility's pharmacy is part of our network.
-If it isn't, or if you need more information, please contact Member Services (phone numbers are printed on the back cover of this booklet).
+If it isn't, or if you need more information, please contact Member Services (phone numbers are printed on the back cover of this document).

-What if you're a resident in a long-term care (LTC) facility and become a new member of the plan?
+What if you're a resident in a long-term care (LTC) facility and become a new Member of the plan?

-supply of your drug during the first 90 days of your membership.
+If you need a drug that is not on our Drug List or is restricted in some way, the plan will cover a temporary supply of your drug during the first 90 days of your membership.
 The total supply will be for a maximum of 30 days or less if your prescription is written for fewer days.
 (Please note that the long-term care (LTC) pharmacy may provide the drug in smaller amounts at a time to prevent waste.)
-If you have been a member of the plan for at least 90 days and need a drug that is not on our Drug List or if the plan has any restriction on the drug's coverage, we will cover one 31-day supply, or less if your prescription is written for fewer days.
+If you have been a Member of the plan for at least 90 days and need a drug that is not on our Drug List or if the plan has any restriction on the drug's coverage, we will cover one 31-day supply, or less if your prescription is written for fewer days.